![]() ![]() ![]() ![]() ![]() ![]() ![]() ![]() ![]() |

 Almost touching component C to the west.
 Component C is

-fairly faint round even surface brightness glow with
+a fairly faint round even surface brightness glow with

 defined edges.
 0.5’